 To uncover a p/d/f grade:

--return to the myBarnard portal page where you elected p/d/f
+For Spring 2023 classes, return to the myBarnard portal page

 - select “Uncover” from the drop-down menu

 Uncovered grades count towards the one course per term limit, in the GPA calculation and can be applied towards major or minor requirements.

 Graduating seniors cannot uncover P/D/F grades in their final semester.
-If a P/D/F’d class is required for a senior to graduate, the Registrar’s Office will automatically uncover the grade as part of graduation clearance.
+If a P/D/F’d class is required for their major for a senior to graduate, the Registrar’s Office will automatically uncover the grade as part of graduation clearance.

 Final examinations are given at the end of each term, on the days indicated in the College’s academic calendar.
 Exams are scheduled according to a University-wide Final Exam Schedule, determined in coordination with Columbia.

 Exact times and room numbers for individual exams can be found here for Barnard courses and here for Columbia courses. **Please check with your instructor about any changes to the exam room or format**.
 Please note that exams are generally not held in the room used by the class during the regular semester.
-Exam room locations are finalized approximately one month before exams begin. .
+Exam room locations are finalized approximately one month before exams begin.

 Student Exam Conflicts

 Students will occasionally have two exams scheduled for the same time.
 If you have exam conflict (two exams at the same time) or exam hardship (defined as three exams within a 24-hour period or four exams within a 48-hour period), please fill out this form.